-- Select the Start Date for the first pay period that will be generated.
+- Start Date: Select the first pay period that will be generated.
 The default is today's date unless a pay period already exists for today.
 In that case, the start date will default to one day after the last pay period's end date.

-- Choose the pay period interval (how long the pay periods will last).
+- Interval: Choose how long the pay periods will last.

 Weekly: Pay periods will last 7 days.

 Monthly (default): Pay periods will last one month.